docker-archive/oscalkit/docs/content/docs/quick-start.md

 #### Verify installation

-Check that you've installed the binary by executing `oscalkit --version` from the command line.
+Check that you've installed the binary by executing `oscalkit --version` from the command line or `docker run -it --rm docker/oscalkit:0.1.0` if using the Docker image.

 <h3 class="section-head" id="running"><a href="#running">Running</a></h3>